OpenLocalizationTestOrg/azure-docs-pr-test.nl-NL/articles/app-service-web/web-sites-python-configure.md

      #
      # Copyright (c) Microsoft Corporation.
      #
-     # This source code is subject to terms and conditions of the Apache License, Version 2.0.
+     # This source code is subject tooterms and conditions of hello Apache License, Version 2.0.
 A
-     # copy of the license can be found in the License.html file at the root of this distribution.
+     # copy of hello license can be found in hello License.html file at hello root of this distribution.
 If
-     # you cannot locate the Apache License, Version 2.0, please send an email to
+     # you cannot locate hello Apache License, Version 2.0, please send an email too
      # vspython@microsoft.com.
-By using this source code in any fashion, you are agreeing to be bound
+By using this source code in any fashion, you are agreeing toobe bound
-     # by the terms of the Apache License, Version 2.0.
+     # by hello terms of hello Apache License, Version 2.0.
      #
      # You must not remove this notice, or any other, from this software.
      #